ACCESS-NRI/access-hive.org.au/docs/about/contact.md

 Check the [User Support page](/about/user_support) if you need help, and for information on what is supported and by whom.

-Join the [ACCESS-Hive Community Forum](https://forum.access-hive.org.au/) and find previous related discussions about the hive or the resources listed here, or start your own and make contacts with your community.
+Join the [ACCESS-Hive Community Forum](https://forum.access-hive.org.au/) and find related discussions about the resources listed here, or start your own and make contacts with your community.

 ## Places where you can find the ACCESS-NRI team